 Spring Semester First-Year Seminars (FYS)

 In the fall semester, you will choose a First-Year Seminar (FYS).
 Each FYS also counts as 1.5 courses, and each extends the communication skills portion of the FYP by focusing on research and critical inquiry in a seminar environment that emphasizes close student-faculty interaction.
-In addition to the FYS, you will also take three other courses in the spring.
 You will be provided with additional information about the FYS program in the fall semester via your SLU email.

 Because of the importance of the FYP and FYS in preparing students for success at St. Lawrence and beyond, withdrawal from those courses is not permitted, nor may FYP and FYS courses be taken on a pass/fail basis.